How brave do you think you are?

 Chernobyl has been a ghost town since 1986 © Roman Harak, Wikimedia Commons

-A proper tour of Chernobyl should feature a sobering visit to the ghost town Pripyat and other nearby villages, where radioactive buildings were buried under mounds of earth, and children’s toys still lie abandoned in the streets.
+Chernobyl is always at the top of these sorts of lists, and for good reason.
+Tourism to the abandoned town has soared in popularity since the success of the hit TV drama in 2019, but they are no less sobering.
+A proper tour of Chernobyl should feature a visit to the ghost town Pripyat and other nearby villages, where radioactive buildings were buried under mounds of earth, and children’s toys still lie abandoned in the streets.

 The only thing to see in the zone is that there is nothing to see.
 Landscapes are desolate and wildly overgrown, and the villages feel eerie and empty.
 A few die-hards have returned to their country homes and live brazen lives in ghost towns.
 For the most part though, things have remained as they were left at the time of evacuation.
 The real excitement of the journey comes from entering an area that’s frozen in 1986 USSR, and the trip is the closest you may ever get to time travel.